The symptoms of Parkinson's disease usually begin slowly and develop gradually, often in no particular order.

 This in turn can cause excessive daytime sleepiness and sudden dozing during the day.
 Some medications used to treat Parkinson’s disease can also make you feel drowsy during the day.

-Your automatic nervous system is the part of your brain and nervous system that regulates functions of your body that you do not have to think about, such as breathing, swallowing, digesting food and passing urine.
+Your autonomic nervous system is the part of your brain and nervous system that regulates functions of your body that you do not have to think about, such as breathing, swallowing, digesting food and passing urine.

 The changes in brain chemistry that occur in Parkinson’s disease can disrupt many of these functions and cause the following: